BranMci/first_app/README.md

-rails_projects
+first_app
 ==============

-A collection of rails projects from the Hartl Rails Tutorial.
+The First App in Hartl's Rails Tutorial.